Wednesday, August 27, 2008

 First Elk River Race and my First "Time" race

 August 16th – I found out about this race on Thursday afternoon- thought I was going to have a weekend off!
 "The Bluffland Epic Enduro", part of the Wisconsin Endurance Mountain Bike Series (WEMS) I entered the 3 hour Solo Man race- my longest race effort ever.
+Should be a great way to really test my lungs and legs; and whatever is still closed or tight should open and loosen up by the end of this!

 No age groups and all categories were combined- sport, comp, expert, etc, all racing against each other- given that and my longest race effort to date I was very happy with the result- 6th place!
 It was a great time and I felt great!
 I really like the ultra-endurance type racing!
 They had a Le mans start- 100 yd dash to the bikes, which I like.
 I was about 9th after the first lap- took a couple laps to get to know the course- surprisingly technical, mainly due to the number of super tight uphill/downhill switchbacks and some sweet, but, awkward gnarly rock "gardens".
 Good fun race.